T&C’s & FAQ’s

 Yes, we have a full service repair shop.
 We do most repairs and servicing here in our workshop.
-Turnaround time is usually very fast – depending on your requirements.
+Turnaround time is usually very fast – depending on repairs needed.

 What warranties does Freya Guitars offer on their products?

 All our new instruments come with a one-year warranty.
-For any used instruments we have a 30-day day guarantee unless marked “as is” or “trade”.
+For any used instruments we have a 30-day guarantee unless marked “as is” or “trade”.
 We also offer a 90 day warranty on all work done on guitars in our repair shop.
-All warranty work has to be done here at our shop – we cannot be held responsible for work done by others.
+All warranty work has to be done here at our workshop – we cannot take responsibility for any work, adjustments or repairs done by others.
 Signs of attempted adjustments or repairs may invalidate your warranty.
 On occasion we will approve warranty work done by a local shop – please contact us for details of this.

 Do Freya Guitars take deposits or layaways?

 Yes, we do have a deposit/layaway option.
 We do require a deposit of 20% of the item’s selling price.
 We will then hold that item for you for a period of 90 days.
 The 14-day approval period will not apply to any item on a deposit/layaway purchase.
-In the event of a “failed deposit/layaway”, any and all deposits that were paid are non-refundable and they also may or may not be transferable for the purchase of another item.
+In the event of a “failed deposit/layaway”, any and all deposits paid are non-refundable but may be transferable for the purchase of another item (eg. you decide you want a different colour or style of guitar.
+This will be decided on our discretion).
 Please inquire if you have specific questions about this policy.

 Do Freya Guitars carry drum sets, keyboards, or other non-stringed instruments?

-We have new and used guitar amplifiers, and from time to time we may have other instruments such as Ukeleles, Banjos, Mandolins and other instruments for sale, as well as used keyboards, drum kits, PA equipment and other miscellaneous gear.
+We specialise in guitars and guitar-related products.
+On occasion we have used keyboards, drum kits, PA equipment and other miscellaneous gear.
 Always worth a phone call or an email as this stock changes on a regular basis.

 What do you recommend I clean my FREYA with?

 Do not use any wax based products on your guitar, especially on the top of an acoustic!
-This will cause unwanted wax build up over time which will impede the top from vibrating.
-Instead, use a small amount of soap based guitar polish (we like Dunlop products) sprayed on a cloth (never directly on the guitar), and then gently wipe it off your guitar.
-For the fingerboard we suggest removing the strings and applying Lemon or Danish oil to a cloth and then working it into your fingerboard.
+This will cause unwanted wax build-up over time which will impede the top from vibrating.
+Instead, use a small amount of soap based guitar polish (we like Dunlop products) sprayed on a cloth (never directly on the guitar), and then gently wipe it off.
+For the fingerboard we suggest sparingly applying Lemon Oil to a cloth and then working it into your fingerboard.
 Let the oil soak in for a few minutes and then wipe off the excess.
 This should be done once a year on rosewood or ebony fingerboards only.
 Doing so not only cleans, but also conditions your fingerboard against cracking and keeps it from losing its lustre.

 Can I use a string gauge other than the strings you ship the guitars with?